-Affiliates of Merrill Lynch, Pierce, Fenner & Smith Incorporated and Citigroup Global Markets Inc. are lenders under our Revolving Credit Facility, and are each expected to receive more than 5% of the net proceeds of this offering due to the repayment of borrowings thereunder.
+An affiliate of Merrill Lynch, Pierce, Fenner & Smith Incorporated is a lender under our Revolving Credit Facility and will receive more than 5% of the net proceeds of this offering due to the repayment of borrowings thereunder.
 Accordingly, this offering will be conducted in accordance with FINRA Rule 5121.
-This rule requires, among other things, that a qualified independent underwriter has participated in the preparation of, and has exercised the usual standards of "due diligence" in respect to, the registration statement and this prospectus.
-Tudor, Pickering, Holt & Co.
-Securities, Inc. has agreed to act as qualified independent underwriter for the offering and to undertake the legal responsibilities and liabilities of an underwriter under the Securities Act, specifically those inherent in Section 11 of the Securities Act.
+This rule requires, among other things, that a qualified independent underwriter has participated in the preparation of, and has exercised the usual standards of "due diligence" in respect to, the registration statement and this prospectus. has agreed to act as qualified independent underwriter for the offering and to undertake the legal responsibilities and liabilities of an underwriter under the Securities Act, specifically those inherent in Section 11 of the Securities Act.